Behavior Interventions for Any Situation

 Have a Visual Schedule and Preview it Often

 Having a visual schedule is extremely important for students in special education, especially for students with Autism and students who are non-verbal.
-Students like to know what is happening at certain times of their day, when they can expect to have breaks, eat lunch and even go home.
-It is also a nice visual for them to be able to see how many of their tasks that they have completed for the day and how many items are left to complete.
+Students like to know what is happening at certain times of their day, when they can expect to have breaks, eat lunch, and even go home.
+It is also a nice visual for them to be able to see how many of their tasks they have completed for the day and how many items are left to complete.
 Having a visual schedule and showing what is expected of them (even in small chunks) can help students have a more successful day with fewer behavior issues.
 Parents can implement visual schedules to help with routines at home as well.

 Have a Quiet Area for Breaks

-Most all of the students in your classroom will need to take a break at some point.
-Certain students will need a quiet place to sit or lay when they are angry and upset over something.
+Most of the students in your classroom will need to take a break at some point.
+Certain students will need a quiet place to sit or lie when they are angry and upset over something.
 You could use a corner of the room with either mats or carpet on the floor and some calm-down sensory tools to utilize nearby.
-Setting a timer to signal them to come let you know when they are feeling better can also help.
+Setting a timer to signal them to come and let you know when they are feeling better can also help.

 Preview the Rules and Expectations Consistently